aloneguid/delta/docs/README.md

 DearDeltaLake lets you query Delta tables without depending on Java/Scala.

 Suppose you want to query a Delta table with on your local machine.
-DarDeltaLake makes it easy to query the table with a simple `dotnet add package` command - no need to install Java or Spark.
+DearDeltaLake makes it easy to query the table with a simple `dotnet add package` command - no need to install Java or Spark.

 ## Status